kunicmarko20/SonataAutoConfigureBundle/README.md

 ## How does it work

 This bundle tries to guess some stuff about your admin class.
-You only have to create your admin classes and be sure that admin folder is included in auto discovery and that autoconfigure is enabled.
+You only have to create your admin classes and be sure that the admin directory is included in auto discovery and that autoconfigure is enabled.

-This bundle will tag your admin classes with `sonata.admin`, then we find all admin classes and if autoconfigure is enabled we take class name.
-If you defined a suffix in the config (by default it is `Admin`) we remove it to get the name, so if you had `CategoryAdmin` we get `Category`.
+This bundle will tag your admin classes with `sonata.admin`, then we find all admin classes and if autoconfigure is enabled we take the class name.
+If you defined a suffix in the config (by default it is `Admin`) we remove it to get the name of the entity, so if you had `CategoryAdmin` we get `Category`.

-After that we check if `AdminOption` annotation is present, annotation has more priority than our guessing.
-If annotation is not defined or some of the values that are mandatory are not present we still try to guess.
+After that we check if the `AdminOption` annotation is present, annotations have a higher priority than our guesses.
+If no annotation is defined or some of the values that are mandatory are not present we still try to guess.

-First we set the label and based on previous example it will be `Category`.
+First, we set the label and based on previous example it will be `Category`.

-Then we set the admin code which will be the service id, it will be `admin.category`.
+Then, we set the admin code which will be the service id, it will be `admin.category`.

-After we try to find Entity `Category` in the list of namespaces you defined (by default it is just `App\Entity`).
-If the entity is not found an exception is thrown and you will probably need to use annotation to define the entity.
-You can set `manager_type` per namespace.
+After, we try to find the `Category` entity in the list of namespaces you defined (by default it is just `App\Entity`).
+If the entity is not found an exception is thrown and you will probably need to use an annotation to define the entity.
+You can set the `manager_type` attribute per namespace.

-By default we will take `manager_type` from annotation, if that is not present we will take it from namespace definition.
-If you define entity in your annotation but not the `manager_type` then we will take the manager type from bundle configuration that will be available as parameter a `sonata_auto_configure.admin.manager_type`.
+By default we will take `manager_type` from annotations, if they are not present we will take it from the namespace definition.
+If you define the entity in your annotation but not the `manager_type` then we will take the manager type from the bundle configuration that will be available as a `sonata_auto_configure.admin.manager_type` parameter.

-Then we try to guess a controller, same as for entity we try to guess it in the list of namespaces but we add a suffix (as in most situation people name it `CategoryController`) that you can disable in configuration.
+Then we try to guess a controller, same as for the entity we try to guess it in the list of namespaces but we add a suffix (as in most situations people name it `CategoryController`) that you can disable in configuration.
 If there is no controller we leave it as `null` and sonata will add its default controller.

 And that is it.
-We have all the info we need for defining admin class, if you used some of the other tag options when defining your admin class you will have to use Annotation or register admin on your own with `autoconfigure: false` that would look like:
+We have all the info we need for defining an admin class, if you used some of the other tag options when defining your admin class you will have to use Annotation or register admin on your own with `autoconfigure: false` that would look like:

 ```yaml
 App\Admin\CategoryAdmin: